 Conventional wisdom used to hold that buyer personas were something only large businesses needed to bother with.

-If you’re in the latter group, then this blog post is for you!
+If you’re in the latter group, this blog post is for you!

 Let’s start with what a buyer persona actually is.
-Buyer personas are profiles of potential customers that you create using details like age, gender, and demographics as well as more nuanced information like values, hobbies, likes/dislikes, etc.
+Buyer personas are profiles of potential customers that you create using details like age, gender, and demographics, as well as more nuanced information like values, hobbies, likes/dislikes, etc. Both B2B and B2C buyer personas are backed by data and can change over time.

 First, you can create buyer personas for your existing customers to better hone in on what they want and identify new ways to sell to them.